farmOS/farmOS-map/README.md

 myMap.enableDraw({ layer: drawingLayer });
 ```

-#### Importing and exporting WKT / GeoJSON
+#### Exporting WKT / GeoJSON

-There are some methods on the Edit control for importing and exporting
+There are some methods on the Edit control for exporting
 geometries in Well Known Text (WKT) and GeoJSON format:

 - `getWKT` / `getGeoJSON` - returns a string containing all the features on the
   drawing layer.
-- `setWKT` / `setGeoJSON` - takes a string and adds its features to the drawing
-  layer.
-This replaces any existing features in the layer.
 - `wktOn` / `geoJSONOn` - add event listeners for particular editing
   interactions.
 See example below: